dcmartin/motion-ai/docs/MOTION.md

 ```

 ## &#10124; - Home Assistant configuration
-The `motion` configuration overwrites the existing `/usr/share/hassio/homeassistant/` configuration contents.
+The `motion` configuration overwrites the existing `/usr/share/hassio/` directory contents.
 Copy the contents of  this repository into the existing installation, change ownership, and create new `configuration.yaml` file; for example:

 ```
 cd ~/GIT/motion